herbie2568/portfolio/readme.md

 https://lilychen-portfolio.netlify.app/

 Technologies used:
 Pretty much all of my site was written with jQuery and CSS.
 I used Netlify to deploy my page.
+I used HTML to store links and to connect the files.

 Approach taken:
 I made a single page site, with the nav bar scrolling to different sections of the website.
 I wanted to make the design of the website to have a sleek, modern look and not too many distractions.
 I used 3 different media queries for optimal viewing styles based on screen size.